Friday, June 24, 2016

 Septembers of Shiraz review www.festivalinLA.com

-“Septembers of Shiraz” is a gripping and provocative cry for freedom.
+“Septembers of Shiraz” is a captivating and thought-provoking call for freedom.

-In 1977, the song “Staying Alive” is heard as background at a gathering of a wealthy, secular Jewish/Iranian family in Tehran - when the Iranian religious revolution overthrew the regime of the Shah of Iran.
+In 1977, the song “Staying Alive” was played as background music at a gathering of a wealthy, secular Jewish/Iranian family in Tehran when the Iranian religious revolution overthrew the regime of the Shah of Iran.

 Septembers of Shiraz poster

-The Amin family celebrates their son’s farewell, who will study abroad in Massachusetts.
+The Amin family celebrates their son’s farewell as he prepares to study abroad in Massachusetts.

 Salma Hayek in Septembers of Shiraz review www.festivalinLA.com

-At that time, the prosecution of hard-working, wealthy, and educated families was an everyday norm.
-The State considered that people could overthrow the government.
+During that time, the prosecution of industrious, affluent, and educated families was a daily occurrence.
+The State believed that people had the potential to overthrow the government.

 Septembers of Shiraz review www.festivalinLA.com

-The Academy-winning winning actor Adrien Brody is terrific as Issac Amin.
+The Academy Award-winning actor Adrien Brody is terrific as Issac Amin.
 His character’s arc starts as a businessman and father figure, and he becomes a prisoner and a victim of torture.

 His suffering makes him value life more than any material possessions.
 Soon after, he negotiates his freedom and his family’s safety.

-Oscar® nominee Salma Hayek-Pinault plays the devoted wife, Farnez, an Iranian Jewish woman with an opinion and a voice.
-As a woman in Iran, those skills are against the revolution.
-She is the ideal housewife and loving mother.
-She also writes for local magazines about lifestyles in foreign places.
-According to the new fundamentalist government, her pieces become indecent and subversive political propaganda.
+Oscar nominee Salma Hayek-Pinault portrays Farnez, a dedicated wife and an Iranian Jewish woman with both opinions and a voice.
+In Iran, being a woman with those skills is considered defiant in light of the revolution.
+She embodies the ideal housewife and loving mother.
+Additionally, she writes for local magazines about lifestyles in foreign lands.
+Under the new fundamentalist government, her articles are deemed indecent and subversive political propaganda.

 Salma Hayek in Septembers of Shiraz.
 Review www.festivalinLA.com